-- AB 540 In-State Tuition Assistance - AB 130 private scholarships (see your intended college or university for applications and deadlines) - Institutional grants like the UC "University Grant" or the CSU "State University Grant" (see your intended college or university for applications and deadlines and our scholarship section of this guide) - California College Promise Grant (formerly known as the Board of Governor's fee waiver).
-Complete the CA Dream Application for 2019-20 online at www.dream.csa.ca.gov, listing the RCC School Code #00127000 - Cal Grant and other State-administered aid (applications start October 1st of each year).
+- AB 540 In-State Tuition Assistance - AB 130 private scholarships (see your intended college or university for applications and deadlines) - Institutional grants like the UC "University Grant" or the CSU "State University Grant" (see your intended college or university for applications and deadlines and our scholarship section of this guide) - California College Promise Grant - Cal Grant and other State-administered aid (applications start October 1st of each year).
 Cal Grant eligible students may also be eligible for the Student Success Completion Grant.
 You can find out more about these programs in this guide.